 Little Yellow Pig serves breakfast/lunch until 2pm/3pm respectively.
 Annoyingly, I conspired to arrive at 2:30, so missed out on variations on the Full English and Eggs Benedict, plus avocado on toast.
 Instead I had an extremely tasty, well-cooked cheese, mushroom and spinach omelette with side-salad from a lunch menu which included sandwiches, panini, salads, soup and cheese on toast.

 The coffee is always Dark Arts’ Lost Highway, a seasonal single-origin espresso.
 I had a flat white, which started out quite fruity, but evolved into more chocolatey notes towards the end, a really impressive trick.
 I also had an espresso, which was a little acidic for my tastes, but still very good.

 I visited Little Yellow Pig twice, first in June, when the Lost Highway was a Nicaragua Los Pirineos, and again on Saturday, this time to get more photographs.
-While I didn’t linger, I had an espresso, this time a Guatemala Finca San Antonio.
+Although I didn’t linger, I had time for an espresso, a Guatemala Finca San Antonio.
 While I enjoyed it, I preferred the Nicaragua, although I suspect it would have been just as superb in milk.

 |31A CHARLES STREET • CHESTER • CH2 3AY|

 |Monday||09:00 – 17:00||Roaster||Hundred House + Guests (espresso only)|

 |Tuesday||09:00 – 17:00||Seating||Tables, Sofa, Window-Bar; Table (outside)|

 |Saturday||09:00 – 16:00||Wifi||Free (with code)|